phuongvi1512/HackTheBreak-Team-Cipherz/README.md

 Acknowledgement:
  the data we collect is from Kaggle
-  We are using ChatGPT and online resources to help with the project
+  .We are using online resources to help with the project

 what technology we use:
  Python libararies: Panda, matplotlib, flask